davidteosk/Onexplayer-X1-EGPU-Guide/X1-DOWNLOAD.md

 This link contains Drivers and Software related to X1 usage.
 " i have complied and backup all the necessary X1 files for convenience sake. helps in other slow in download.
 Use at your own risk.
 I will not be responsible for any damage, virus, or data loses"

-- Megas.nz shared driver is limited to 1G download per ip address.
+- Megas.nz shared drive is limited to 1G download per ip address.
 Please do not start downloading the whole thing.
 - If the link asking for encription. use this:  B8eUwVai1gKcciM46CCaBQ